 When eating, be sure to thoroughly cook all meat and eggs.

 Still, museums are closed until further notice, and China’s National Cultural Heritage Administration has put much of its collection online for visitors to peruse.
+However at the end of March, the Badaling portion of the Great Wall reopened for visitors.

 Elsewhere in Asia: